Alfser/Alfser/README.md

 - :alien: I’m currently learning TypeScript with react native and improve my knowledge programing .
 - :octocat: I’m looking to collaborate on backend single projects using Node.js to strengthen my learning.
 - 🤔 I’m looking for help for the best way to build secure web API.
-- 💬 Ask me about Python programing, Adroid Java/kotlin programing and mathemerical problems😄.
+- 💬 Ask me about Python, Java and Kotlin programing and Also mathemerical problems :).
 - :pushpin: 2022 Goals: Finish my graduation, improve my dev skills.
 - ⚡ Hobbies: I love to play popular piano, guitar, drums and watch tv series.